rules-proto-grpc/rules_proto_grpc/js/requirements/README.md

-NodeJS protobuf and gRPC dependencies managed by yarn.
+JavaScript protobuf and gRPC dependencies managed by yarn.

 To update a dependency: